brajeshwar/brajeshwar.github.io/_posts/2016/2016-11-24-dd-wrt-vpn-apple-airport-routers.md

----
-layout: post
-title: DD-WRT, VPN and Apple Airport Routers
+# DD-WRT, VPN and Apple Airport Routers
----

 Apple's [Airport Extreme](http://www.apple.com/airport-extreme/) and [Airport Express](http://www.apple.com/airport-express/) are brilliant at what they do.
 They are secure, yet easy to set up and maintain.
 Well, you do not need to maintain them - they tend to just keep working.
 It makes it super easy for an Apple product eco-system to co-exist without much hassle and fuss.